vadaszgergo/terraform-public/azure-hub-spoke-with-azure-firewall/README.md

 - **Routing**:
   - Spoke subnets have a default route `0.0.0.0/0` pointing to the Azure Firewall private IP (Virtual Appliance)
   - Explicit route for `1.2.3.4/32` with next hop `Internet` so you can SSH directly from that IP.
 Replace this with your own public IP.
-- **Firewall rules**: Allow ICMP and TCP 22/80/443 between the two spoke subnets in both directions
+- **Firewall rules**: Allow ICMP and TCP 22/80/443 between the two spoke subnets in both directions, and allow TCP 80/443 from both spokes to the Internet
 - **Test VMs**: One Ubuntu 22.04 VM in each spoke with a public IP, NSG allows SSH and intra-VNet traffic

 ### Diagram